Cap-go/tutorials/src/content/plugins-tutorials/play-integrity.md

 ---
+title: Using @capacitor-community/play-integrity Package
-"title": "Using @capacitor-community/play-integrity Package", "description": "Tutorial on how to use the Play Integrity API with @capacitor-community/play-integrity package to verify the integrity of your app", "created_at": "2022-01-19",
+description: Tutorial on how to use the Play Integrity API with @capacitor-community/play-integrity package to verify the integrity of your app
-"published": true,
-"slug": "play-integrity"
+created_at: 2022-01-19
+published: true
+slug: play-integrity
 ---

 # Using @capacitor-community/play-integrity Package